chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 {{<iframefigure src="https://chidiwilliams.github.io/dsaw/tries/demos/substring.html" height="400px" caption="Search for a substring within a text.
 Only the nodes coloured green or red are checked.
 Correct matches will have all green nodes.
 Wrong matches will end in a red node." >}}

 Suffix tries are typically much larger than the text they represent.
 And so, a compressed version of the suffix trie, known as the [_suffix tree_](https://en.wikipedia.org/wiki/Suffix_tree), is usually used instead.
 These suffix trees are useful in many text-based operations, like free-text search and for finding patterns in long DNA and protein sequences.

+---

+The complete code for the examples in this post is available [on GitHub](https://github.com/chidiwilliams/dsaw/).